hackeronemail123-tech/Bad-USB-ducky-scripts/README.md

    **fake-windows-update-screen**
 4. - opens the devices chrome browser and goes to the fake windows update screen website
+   - Useful for tricking your boss that you cant work

+  **disable-windows-defender**
+5. - once you're in the dekstop, it disables the devices defender
+   - Not reccomended to disable windows defender
 ---

 ⚖️ LEGAL DISCLAIMER: